Lot Hall: Post-Revolution

 Upon returning to Massachusetts, Hall began to study law with Shearjashub Bourne; he was admitted to the bar in 1782, and relocated to Westminster, Vermont.
 In addition to practicing law, he quickly became involved in the government of the Vermont Republic, including service as acting secretary for the proceedings of Governor Thomas Chittenden and Chittenden's Governor's Council.
 Among the prospective attorneys who studied law under Hall was Dudley Chase, who served as chief justice of the Vermont Supreme Court and a United States senator.

 Continued career

 Hall continued his involvement in Vermont's government after statehood in 1791.
-He represented Westminster in the Vermont House of Representatives in 1789, 1791, 1792, and 1808.
+He represented Westminster in the Vermont House of Representatives from 1789 to 1790, 1791 to 1793, and 1808 to 1809.
 In 1792 he was one of Vermont's presidential electors, and cast his ballot for the ticket of George Washington and John Adams.
 In 1799, Hall was named to the state Council of Censors, the body which met every seven years to review the actions of the Governor and Council and the House of Representatives to ensure their constitutionality.

 In 1794, Hall was appointed as a justice of the Vermont Supreme Court, and he served until 1800.